pingcap/docs-cn/dev/tidb-in-kubernetes/troubleshoot.md

 - If the CPU or memory resources are insufficient, you can lower the CPU or memory resources requested by the corresponding component for scheduling, or add a new Kubernetes node.

-- If the `StorageClass` of the PVC cannot be found, delete the TiDB Pod and the corresponding PVC.
-Then, in the `values.yaml` file, change `storageClassName` to the name of the `StorageClass` available in the cluster.
+- If the `StorageClass` of the PVC cannot be found, change `storageClassName` in the `values.yaml` file to the name of the `StorageClass` available in the cluster; run `helm upgrade`; and delete Statefulset and the corresponding PVCs.
 Run the following command to get the `StorageClass` available in the cluster:

     {{< copyable "shell-regular" >}}